natanbc/andesite/API.md

 ## HTTP

-All requests must have an `Authorization` header with the password* defined in the config.
-Furthermore, all routes related to players, including the [WebSocket](#websocket) routes, must have an `User-Id` header with the bot's id.
+All requests must have an `Authorization` header or `password` query param with the password* defined in the config.
+Furthermore, all routes related to players, including the [WebSocket](#websocket) routes, must have an `User-Id` header or `user-id` query param with the bot's id.
+For both of them, the header takes priority.

 All responses have the following headers: